 Comment: The proposed new subsection refers to a "legal practitioner" which term is not defined for purposes of the Tax Administration Act.
-It is proposed that the term be defined in the Act, alternatively, reference should be made to the definition contained in the Legal Practice Act, 2014 (Act No. 28 of 2014).
+It is proposed that the term be defined in the Act, alternatively, reference should be made to the definition contained in the Legal Practice Act, 2014.